annihilatorrrr/lyrics-gome-bot/README.md

     D’USSÉ with my boo bae tastes like Kool-Aid for the analysts Girl, I can buy your ass the world with my paystub Ooh, that pussy good, won't you sit it on my taste bloods?
+    ...

+You can always read about the work of the bot by selecting in the command menu:

+    /help

+You can also support the developer by selecting the [/donate](https://yoomoney.ru/to/4100116813383560) command in the menu.

+We are happy to help you find the lyrics of your favorite songs or you just wanted to know what the artist sings about.